day8/re-frame/README.md

 ## A More Efficient Signal Graph

 But there is a small problem.
-The approach above might get inefficient, if items gets long.
+The approach above might get inefficient, if `:items` gets long.

 Every time `app-db` changes, the `:sorted-items` query is going to be re-run and it's going to re-sort `:items`.
 But `:items` might not have changed.
 Some other